soarpatriot/genai-video-mcp/README.md

 ## Troubleshooting

-### "VIDEO_API_BEARER_TOKEN environment variable is required"
+### "SUPABASE_BEARER_TOKEN environment variable is required"

 Make sure you've set the bearer token in your `.env` file or in the Claude Desktop configuration.

+### "SUPABASE_URL environment variable is required"

+Make sure you've set the Supabase URL in your `.env` file or in the Claude Desktop configuration.

 ### Connection refused

 Verify that:
-1. The `VIDEO_API_BASE_URL` is correct
+1. The `SUPABASE_URL` is correct and includes the full URL (e.g., https://your-project.supabase.co)
-2. The API server is running and accessible
+2. The Supabase project is accessible
-3. Your network allows connections to the API endpoint
+3. Your network allows connections to the Supabase endpoint

 ### Authentication errors